Handwritten Notes & Email Marketing

 Always test out SMS-based services before you ask customers to interact with them.
-Make sure that the subscription process is smooth and easy, and see if you can edit the texts that customers are sent.
+Make sure the subscription process is smooth and easy, and see if you can edit the texts customers are sent.
 After all, every audience communication should reflect positively on your brand identity.

 Create a Paper List

 Whether you own a storefront or have a presence at trade shows, don’t miss out on the chance to gain subscribers from real-world venues.
 If implemented correctly, paper signup lists can be incredibly successful and will help you stay in touch with clients who might never visit your site.

 Although you can use any piece of lined paper, consider designing a branded signup sheet.
 Include information about your value proposition, lead magnet, and anything else that might encourage people to subscribe.

 Here you want to collect the traditional information, name and email address, but also ask for a mailing addresses.
 You can use these for direct mail marketing like handwritten notes.

 Most email marketing platforms are permission-based services.
 If you don’t have permission to send emails, you might be violating the platform’s terms of service.
 As you grow your mailing list, make sure to avoid any illegal or spammy tactics; if you don’t, you could quickly end up on your clients’ blocklists.